juanantonio284/notes_on_writing/README.md

   Trask.
 This summary goes through the whole book and is, unavoidably, quite large.
 (Trask's work is great and worth reading and noting in detail.)
 [In the future I will upload a small summary with just the bullet points.]

+* `linguistic_terminology.md` explains the context and meaning of different terms in linguistics;
+  this is "neither a dictionary nor an encyclopedia, but something in between".
+And its value comes from the *study* of language being much more akin to algebra than to the *usage* of language: there is little room for ambiguity, and the precise definition of several elements and their relationships is required to even begin a statement.
+(All credit goes to the original authors for their tremendous work.)
+I can't say that I've tried to keep the summary as short as possible, or that it's a "practical" guide; but I've certainly tried to build the summary around the terms that I've found are essential to know.